-- ❖ To what extent does the abstract contribute to shaping the future of hospice and palliative care by providing cutting-edge educational content that drives meaningful change in competence, practice, and development.
+- To what extent does the abstract contribute to shaping the future of hospice and palliative care by providing cutting-edge educational content that drives meaningful change in competence, practice, and development.
 Does the abstract present a novel approach or innovation that has the potential to shape the future of the field?
 Scoring Criteria: - 1.
 (Poor) Does not demonstrate a clear contribution; unlikely to inform or influence any aspect of the field. - 2.
 (Fair) Limited originality and/or depth; low likelihood of informing or influencing the field. - 3.
 (Average) Potential to contribute to ongoing discussions in the field without significant novelty/innovation/influence. - 4.
-(Good) Introduces new ideas for the field with clear articulation of plans for implementation.

-- 5. (Excellent) Presents compelling, original, and/or innovative contributions with strong potential to shape the future of the field across disciplines and settings. - ❖ For any rating of 1, 2, or 5 on the 1-5 Likert scale, provide a rationale in the comments section.
+(Good) Introduces new ideas for the field with clear articulation of plans for implementation. - 5.
+(Excellent) Presents compelling, original, and/or innovative contributions with strong potential to shape the future of the field across disciplines and settings.